by anthony on 01/31/12 at 12:52 pm

 When a new window opens, it covers the user’s earlier window.
 The user is left confused and wondering how to get back.
 But when a new tab opens, the user can still see their earlier tab at the top.
-Switching back to it is swift and easy.
-In fact, many users have multiple tabs opened at once when they’re browsing.
-The tabs metaphor is easy for users to understand.
-The way it’s done on browsers today makes flipping from tab to tab easy and seamless.
-Now that the browser has changed, the way designers target their links should change too.
+Switching from tab to tab is easy for users to understand.
+In fact, most users have many tabs opened when they’re browsing.
+The browser has changed, so the way designers target their links should change too.

 Internal vs. External Links

 Links that take users to another page on the same website are internal links.
 Internal links should never open in new browser tabs, but rather the same tab the user is on.
 Opening new tabs of the same website is redundant and confusing for users.
-If it’s the same website but a different page, the site’s navigation menu is still visible to users.
-They can simply use the menu to navigate back or elsewhere if they need.
-Keeping users in the same tab also helps them better understand the navigation flow of your site.
+If it’s the same website but a different page, users will use the site’s navigation menu to navigate back or elsewhere if they need.
+Keeping users in the same tab helps them better understand the navigation flow of your site.
 Therefore, it doesn’t make sense to open new tabs if the links take users to the same website.

 External links, however, should open in new tabs.
 These links take users to a different website.
 Many designers make the mistake of opening external links in the same tab.
 There are many problems with this that designers need to know about.